 606 Main Ave, Fargo, ND

-If you are in the mood for pizza, Rhombus Guys is a great option.
-There is plenty of seating inside in addition to rooftop seating 6 days a week, weather permitting.
+For pizza, Rhombus Guys is a great option.
+There is plenty of seating inside, in addition to rooftop seating, 6 days a week, weather permitting.

 We ordered the 12-inch pizza and split it with two “Unbelievable” specialty pizzas.